 - Recommended tours

-Lhasa is the capital city of the Tibet Autonomous Region, and it serves as the center of Tibetan politics, economy, culture and religion.
-It is located on the North Bank of the Lhasa River, which is a tributary of the Yar-long Tsangpo.
+Lhasa is the capital city of the Tibet Autonomous Region, and it serves as the center of Tibetan politics, economy, culture, and religion.
+It is located on the North Bank of the Lhasa River (Kyichu River), which is a tributary of the Yarlung Tsangpo (Brahmaputra River).

 The capital dates back more than 1,300 years.
 It was founded in 633 A.D. under the leadership of King Songtsen Gampo.
-The area of the city covers 32 square kms and the population is over 310,000.
+The area of the city covers 32 square km and the population is about 300,000 people.